h4cc/awesome-elixir/README.md

 * [Adopting Elixir](https://pragprog.com/book/tvmelixir/adopting-elixir) - Bring Elixir into your company, with real-life strategies from the people who built Elixir and use it successfully at scale.
 This book has all the information you need to take your application from concept to production (2017).
 * [Craft GraphQL APIs in Elixir with Absinthe](https://pragprog.com/book/wwgraphql/craft-graphql-apis-in-elixir-with-absinthe) - Upgrade your web API to GraphQL, leveraging its flexible queries to empower your users, and its declarative structure to simplify your code (2017).
+* [Create a cryptocurrency trading bot in Elixir](https://leanpub.com/create-a-cryptocurrency-trading-bot-in-elixir) - Looking for a real-world Elixir/OTP project to gain hands-on experience?
+This book will take you on a journey to create a cryptocurrency trading bot in Elixir.
+You will be able to see first-hand, how complex systems are designed and developed as we will build them together!
+(2021).
 * [Elixir Cookbook](https://www.packtpub.com/application-development/elixir-cookbook) - This book is a set of recipes grouped by topic by Paulo A Pereira (2015).
 * [Elixir do zero à concorrência](https://www.casadocodigo.com.br/products/livro-elixir) - (Portuguese) The book provides introduction to functional and concurrent programming with Elixir by Tiago Davi(2014).
 * [Elixir in Action](https://www.manning.com/books/elixir-in-action-second-edition) - A brief intro to the language followed by a more detailed look at building production-ready systems in Elixir by Saša Jurić (2015).